 Highlands Latin is a Christian School.
 Our faith statement is the Apostles’ Creed, the most ancient and widely accepted expression of the essential beliefs of the Christian faith.
 Highlands Latin teaches and upholds traditional Christian morality, and the Holy Scriptures as the divinely inspired word of God.

-Highlands Latin warmly welcomes families of other faiths but we ask that you respect our distinctive Christian identity.
-In all of our instruction we are respectful of other faiths, while humbly maintaining the truths of our Christian faith.
+Highlands Latin is a Classical School.
+In the tradition of western civilization, education and classical education have always been synonymous.
 Classical education can be distinguished from modern education, in that it does not neglect the important first step of giving students the classical tools for both intellectual development and for understanding their classical, Christian heritage.

 Highlands Latin is a Traditional School.
 In the traditional classroom, a knowledgeable, enthusiastic teacher carefully leads students into an understanding of each subject.
 The traditional classroom is consistent with human nature and the experience of many decades has demonstrated its superiority over the modern child-centered classroom.

 Learn more about the flagship school, Highlands Latin School in Louisville, KY, here.

-HLN Cottage School Co-Directors:
+HLN Cottage School Directors:

 Angel Pregont (L) & Jessica Phillips (R)

 Jessica Phillips-Jessica is a Tennessee native who lives with her husband and four children in Goodlettsville.
 She attended Lipscomb University in Nashville and received her B.A. in Bible with a double minor in Greek and English.
 Homeschooling since 2010, she has particularly enjoyed delving into classical education with her children using Memoria Press.
 She is the creator of the annual Sodalitas Gathering, the Memoria Press conference for homeschool parents.
 Jessica is an avid reader, a people-connector, and treasure-seeker of beautiful things in the natural world.